 Courses introduce students to major areas of relevance to present Muslim cultures.
 The choice of courses is guided by an attempt to address substantial domains of social, cultural, political and economic studies.

 Methodology courses are an integral part of the MA Programme and provide students with important research skills in order that they may understand and learn methods of analysing texts, written or otherwise (i.e. painting, jewellery, artifacts, architecture, music, etc), producing and interpreting empirical data as well as evaluating and choosing between alternative academic approaches.

 This compulsory component seeks to familiarise students with Arabic or, in the case of Arabic-speaking students, another language spoken by Muslims (Persian or Turkish).
-In the future, the Institute hopes to expand the range of languages offered to include Malay, Swahili and Urdu.
 This emphasis on languages will enable students to familiarise themselves with foundational sources such as the Qur'an, collections of hadith and works on exegesis, theology, law, philosophy and science.
 It is also a window to other material related to Muslim cultures in various parts of the world.

 Language Immersion Programme

 During the summer term of their first year, students travel to a relevant country to undertake a compulsory four-week intensive language course and complete a language-based assignment.